 default configuration.
 For most cases, you only need

 gcloud initto start the authentication process.
 Hit enter when prompted.

 The command prints a URL and tries to open a browser window to request access to your project.
 If a browser window can be opened, you will see the following output:

 Welcome!
 This command will take you through the configuration of gcloud.
 Your current configuration has been set to: [default] ...
 To continue, you must login.
 Would you like to login (Y/n)? y Your browser has been opened to visit: https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.co%2 Fauth%2Fappengine.admin+https%3A%2F%2...

-If the Cloud SDK detects that a browser can not be opened (e.g., you are working on a remote machine) you will see the output below.
+If the Cloud SDK detects that a browser can't be opened (e.g., you are working on a remote machine) you see the output below.
 Or, if you are working on a local machine and your browser doesn't automatically load the URL, then retry the

 gcloud initcommand with the